linagora/linshare/documentation/EN/epics/drive/story-6-user-view-drive-detail.md

 *  If i am the Drive reader, i can only see the field as non editable text
 *  If i am the admin/writer of the drive, i can see the icon Edit next to the field
 *  When i click on icon Edit, i can change the description then save.

+**UC3.
+View detailed information of a drive when I'm inside a drive**

+*  After logged-in successfully, i go to Shared Space
+*  I can see the list of my drives and workgroups that are not inside any drive.
+*  I go inside in a Drive to browser workgroups
+*  I click on the "View Drive details" button (like workgroups), near to the "AZ" button.
+*  Then the Detail panel will be opened on the righ.

 [Back to Summary](#summary)